vlider/IAPManager/README.md

 Additional thanks for Ruotger Skupin who shared receipt parsing and validation code here https://github.com/roddi/ValidateStoreReceipt

 How it works:
 First of all clone the project.
-Do git submodule init && git submodule update to fetch submodules.
-OpenSSL-Xcode prodived by ZETETIC LLC(https://github.com/sqlcipher/openssl-xcode) used by IAPManager.
+OpenSSL-Xcode submodule project used, prodived by ZETETIC LLC(https://github.com/sqlcipher/openssl-xcode) used by IAPManager.
 So please follow instructions for successful build openssl.
 IAPManager have 2 targets, one for fast testing of InApp Purchases, another one for using within your project.
 Drag IAPManager.xcodeproj into project tree, then open Project settings->Build Phases and add into Target Dependencies iapmanger.
 Then Open Link Binary With Libraries and add libiapmanager.a here.
 Now you are ready to use IAPManager!